arineng/rdap_bootstrap_server/README.md

 * 1.2.1 - Fix to using IANA bootstrapping files according to current RFCs.
 * 2.0.0
     - Upgraded to build against Java 11 or higher.
-    - Replaced default redirection with a `404` response for entries that do not exist in any of the bootstrap files.
     - Fixed IPv6 redirection for non-existent space.
     - Updated the default bootstrap files to the latest IANA files.
     - Can run as a Spring Boot application.